wintechis/IoT-Lab-AR-App/README.md

 ## Further development ideas

 * Improved room recognition
-* Panel zum Ändern des Passworts
+* Panel for changing the password for the adminpanel
 * Possibility to scan operating instructions as QR code through the QR scanner to get direct help with questions
 * Targets get their own icons or avatars
 * Possibility to change the height of the targets when they are selected or added